ProjectB-Hub/ScriptList/README.md

 Randomizes egg outcomes to help discover rare pets faster and with less grind.

 ### 🧬 Mutation Finder
-Highlights and identifies plants or combinations with the highest mutation potential.
+change your mutation
 ---

 ## 🛠️ How to Use

-1. Open **Grow A Garden Simulator** on Roblox.
+1. Open **Grow A Garden** on Roblox.
-2. Inject your preferred executor (e.g., Synapse X, Fluxus, etc.).
+2. Inject your preferred executor (e.g., Synapse X, Delta, Krnl, etc.).
 3. Load the script you need from this hub.
 4. Run it and enjoy the enhancements!